tsung-ju/parallax-background-image/README.md

 ### fromPosition

-position appear first
+position appears first when scrolling down

 0 means top of the image, 1 means bottom of the image.

 ### toPosition
-position appear last
+position appears last

 ## Example